 When the kids arrived at school the next day, a table full of books greeted them.
 Of course, everyone gathered around and picked their favorites.

 “Alright, guys, let’s get settled down so we can read!” hollered Ms. Sneed.
 “Each of you can select a book and sit where you’d like.
-When you finish, I’d like you to think about the elements of historical fiction once more.
-Then, please record them on this table.”
+When you finish, I’d like you to think about the elements of the historical fiction genre once more.
+Then, please record them on this organizer.”

 For several days, Ms. Sneed’s class enjoyed historical fiction books.
 Some days they recorded elements on a table; other days they answered questions.
 And sometimes they just read for fun.